KEHILLAH HIGH

 How will we get to the flight?

-You will need to make arrangements to get to and from the George Bush Intercontinental Airport on your own.
+You will need to make arrangements to get to and from George Bush Intercontinental Airport on your own.

 What flights are we taking to and from Israel?